-Rochester Brewing & Roasting Co. is a new locally owned brewery, roastery and event space in the West Crossroads in Kansas City, MO.
-We are four friends passionate about the art and science of brewing beer and roasting specialty coffee from all over the world.
+Rochester Brewing & Roasting Co. is a locally owned brewery, roastery and event space in the West Crossroads in Kansas City, MO.
+We are three friends passionate about the art and science of brewing beer and roasting specialty coffee from all over the world.

 Marshall’s interest in craft beer started in college, but his passion was ignited when his lifelong friend, Philip Enloe, gave him a home brewing kit.
 As an engineer, Marshall’s natural curiosity and scientific mind led him to ask a lot of questions -- researching the brewing process on his own, experimenting, improving techniques and learning everything he could about the science of brewing.
 Marshall also focused on designing better systems to make beer.
 Eventually, his patience paid off when he won the “High Plains Brewer of the Year” award.
 In 2017, he and his friend Philip decided to take a leap of faith and turn his hobby into a business venture.